-State and county parties.
-Party Bylaws, Article VII and IX; Party Constitution, Article V. 1 The By-laws are, therefore, consistent with the State party rules reviewed in the opinions 2 cited above as they delineate activity commensurate with the day-to-day functions and 3 operations of a political party on a State level.
-Advisory Opinions 1997-29, 1997-7 4 1997-3, 1996-51, 1996-43, 1996-27, and 1995-49.
-In addition, the letter from the 5 chairman of the U.S. Taxpayers Party documents and confirms the Party's status as a 6 7 State affiliate of the U.S. Taxpayers Party.
-Therefore, the Commission concludes that the 8 Party meets the first element.
+As noted above, the Party's Constitution and By-laws set out a comprehensive organizational structure for the Party including the operation of a State convention and State and county parties.
+Party Bylaws, Article VII and IX; Party Constitution, Article V. The By-laws are, therefore, consistent with the State party rules reviewed in the opinions cited above as they delineate activity commensurate with the day-to-day functions and operations of a political party on a State level.
+Advisory Opinions 1997-29, 1997-7 1997-3, 1996-51, 1996-43, 1996-27, and 1995-49.
+In addition, the letter from the chairman of the U.S. Taxpayers Party documents and confirms the Party's status as a State affiliate of the U.S. Taxpayers Party.
+Therefore, the Commission concludes that the Party meets the first element.

-As indicated above, the second element for qualifying as a State committee of a 9 political party, and an essential element for qualifying as a political party, is that the party 10 11 organization actually obtains ballot access for its Federal candidates, as defined in the Act.
-Both of the Federal candidates of the Party, who have attained ballot access in 12 Washington, have registered their principal campaign committees and filed disclosure 13 reports with the Commission.
-Further, the filed reports of these two candidates indicate 14 that each of their campaigns received or expended in excess of \$5,000.
-Accordingly, 15 16 each of them qualifies as a candidate under 2 U.S.C. §431(2).
+As indicated above, the second element for qualifying as a State committee of a political party, and an essential element for qualifying as a political party, is that the party organization actually obtains ballot access for its Federal candidates, as defined in the Act.
+Both of the Federal candidates of the Party, who have attained ballot access in Washington, have registered their principal campaign committees and filed disclosure reports with the Commission.
+Further, the filed reports of these two candidates indicate that each of their campaigns received or expended in excess of \$5,000.
+Accordingly, each of them qualifies as a candidate under 2 U.S.C. §431(2).
 Therefore, the Commission concludes that the Party meets the second element.
-17 18 In view of the fact that both elements discussed in this opinion have been satisfied, the Commission concludes that the American Heritage Party of Washington State qualifies as the State committee of a political party under the Act and Commission regulations.

-Under 2 U.S.C. §441a(d), the national committee of a political party and a State committee of a political party, including any subordinate committee of a State committee,
+In view of the fact that both elements discussed in this opinion have been satisfied, the Commission concludes that the American Heritage Party of Washington State qualifies as the State committee of a political party under the Act and Commission regulations.

-1 may make expenditures in connection with the general election campaign of the Party's 2 Congressional candidates for Federal office.
+Under 2 U.S.C. §441a(d), the national committee of a political party and a State committee of a political party, including any subordinate committee of a State committee, may make expenditures in connection with the general election campaign of the Party's Congressional candidates for Federal office.
 See 11 CFR 110.7 (b)(1).
-Therefore, the 3 American Heritage Party (and the U.S. Taxpayers Party) may each make coordinated 4 expenditures on behalf of its two 1998 Congressional candidates in Washington State: 5 Bruce Craswell and John Beal.
-6 This response constitutes an advisory opinion concerning the application of the 7 Act, or regulations prescribed by the Commission, to the specific transaction or activity 8 set forth in your request.
-See 2 U.S.C. §437f.
-9 Sincerely, 10 Scott E. Thomas П Acting Chairman 12 13 14 Enclosures (AOs 1998-2, 1997-29, 1997-7, 1997-3, 1996-51, 1996-43, 1996-27, 1996-8, 1995-49, 1995-16, and 1976-95)
+Therefore, the American Heritage Party (and the U.S. Taxpayers Party) may each make coordinated expenditures on behalf of its two 1998 Congressional candidates in Washington State: Bruce Craswell and John Beal.

 &lt;sup>5 Coordinated expenditures are subject to separate limits from those applicable to contributions.
 The limits, which are determined by a statutory formula, are adjusted from year to year to reflect changes in inflation and population.
-See 2 U.S.C. §441a(d)(3) and 11 CFR 110.7(b)(1).
-The 1998 limit for Washington State is \$32,550.
+See 2 U.S.C.
+441a(d)(3) and 11 CFR 110.7(b)(1).
+The 1998 limit for Washington State is 32,550.